programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 {% include figure.html filename="en-or-enablar-lesson-4-01.jpeg" alt="Graffiti of a red flag." caption="red flag, Markus Spiske, unsplash" %}

 The increasing deployment of Artificial Intelligence (AI) is particularly visible in Higher Education, from proof reading applications to literature review searching and website generation.
-As such, university libraries now contend with newfound staff and student expectations as to how AI can support their scholarship, workplace efficiency and ideation strategies, automating previous manual work (O'Sullivan, 2025).
-Large Language Models (LLMs), trained on huge amounts of text, and the chat-based interfaces supporting them, have led many library users to anticipate querying resources based on natural language, opposed to keyword searching (Jaillant et al., 2026: 31).
-Alongside this shift in how users retrieve information, Agentic AI systems are coupling LLM models, like Gemini or Claude, to external software: ranging from calendar applications to email systems (Brown & Donnelly, 2026).
-Often, these tools are adopted to improve the quality of work, and reduce time; however, they also change the rhythm and nature of research, pushing against established safeguards (Dickinson & Marshall, 2026).
+As such, university libraries now contend with newfound staff and student expectations as to how AI can support their scholarship, workplace efficiency and ideation strategies, automating previous manual work [^1].
+Large Language Models (LLMs), trained on huge amounts of text, and the chat-based interfaces supporting them, have led many library users to anticipate querying resources based on natural language, opposed to keyword searching [^2].
+Alongside this shift in how users retrieve information, Agentic AI systems are coupling LLM models, like Gemini or Claude, to external software: ranging from calendar applications to email systems [^3].
+Often, these tools are adopted to improve the quality of work, and reduce time; however, they also change the rhythm and nature of research, pushing against established safeguards [^4].
 While offering potential benefits to research, AI therefore exposes institutions, and individuals, to a new landscape of Intellectual Property (IP) concerns, and potential risk.

-Researchers using AI software are often unaware of legally problematic terms and conditions in tool licence agreements: especially in the case of free, freemium, or subscription-based models (University of Birmingham, 2026).
+Researchers using AI software are often unaware of legally problematic terms and conditions in tool licence agreements: especially in the case of free, freemium, or subscription-based models [^5].
 This knowledge gap has clear implications for scholarship activities, ranging from: data privacy issues, third-party dependencies, data retention, cost and technical inaccuracies.
-Researchers are, therefore, accepting unknown levels of individual risk through, with many engaging in ‘Shadow AI’ practice, the unauthorised use of Generative AI (GenAI) tools, without approval from their IT department (Krantz et al., n.d.).
+Researchers are, therefore, accepting unknown levels of individual risk through, with many engaging in ‘Shadow AI’ practice, the unauthorised use of Generative AI (GenAI) tools, without approval from their IT department [^6].
 In 2024, over one-third (38%) of employees surveyed by the [National Cybersecurity Alliance](https://www.infosecurity-magazine.com/news/third-employees-sharing-work-info/) acknowledged sharing sensitive work with an AI tool, without their employers’ permission.
 With chat-based AI only growing more intuitive, and marketable to researchers - at all levels, fears from those tasked with data protection, safeguarding institutional reputations, and cyber security are unlikely to be allayed.

-The same [National Cybersecurity Alliance 2024 report](https://www.infosecurity-magazine.com/news/third-employees-sharing-work-info/) also cites a lack of institutional training around appropriate AI usage, mirroring established reports on library staff and users needing greater AI awareness (Cox, 2021).
-However, satisfying such training issues is complex, and compounded by university libraries being restricted in trialling lesser-known AI systems, under controlled conditions, due to their deep integration with certain providers, seen in being a 'Google' or 'Microsoft Campus' (Rungkaew, 2025).
+The same [National Cybersecurity Alliance 2024 report](https://www.infosecurity-magazine.com/news/third-employees-sharing-work-info/) also cites a lack of institutional training around appropriate AI usage, mirroring established reports on library staff and users needing greater AI awareness [^7].
+However, satisfying such training issues is complex, and compounded by university libraries being restricted in trialling lesser-known AI systems, under controlled conditions, due to their deep integration with certain providers, seen in being a 'Google' or 'Microsoft Campus' [^8].

 In considering both individual research behavior and institutional factors, this ENABLAR lesson seeks to increase participants’ understanding of the current risks to Higher Educational libraries, and researchers, in licensing AI tools without proper review.
 Through a practical workflow informed by collaborative reflection, we bring together perspectives from across research, library, and legal domains.
 This understanding of AI terms and conditions is situated in our daily roles as: Open Research Services Roadmap Project Lead and Head of Copyright and Licensing at the University of Birmingham (Fenlon); Digital Scholarship Librarian at the University of Buffalo (Estrada); and Lecturer in Digital Humanities at the University of Glasgow (Nockels).
 Therefore, our lesson is based on our own positional views of AI, technical research, and servicing of library users.
 These views, while influenced by our professions, are our own and may not be fully representative of our respective institutions.